Professor has no legal right to fight Saudi arms deal, Ottawa says

 Mr. Turp, who also has represented the Bloc Québécois, has taken past federal governments to court to protest against international actions.
 He has sued Ottawa over potential participation in the Iraq war, the handling of detainees in Afghanistan and the Conservative government’s decision to withdraw from the Kyoto climate-change protocol.
 None of those cases were successful.

 Federal lawyers referred to the previous cases as “Turp 1, Turp 2 and Turp 3.”
-They asked Justice Lamer-Tremblay to force him to pay costs should he lose the current case, an apparent attempt to discourage any future Turp 5.
+They asked Justice Tremblay-Lamer to force him to pay costs should he lose the current case, an apparent attempt to discourage any future Turp 5.

 André Lespérance, another of Mr. Turp’s lawyers and a former federal lawyer, objected, saying such a move would have a chilling effect on citizens challenging their government.

-Note: Editor's Note: In an earlier version of this story, the name of the Federal Court judge presiding at the Saudi arms deal case was incorrectly given as Justice Daniele Lamer-Tremblay.
-In fact, she is Justice Tremblay-Lamer.
-This version has been corrected.Report Typo/Error